ham2k/polo.ham2k.com/content/en/docs/supported-activities/index.md

 ---
-title: Supported OTA
+title: Supported Activities
 description: Types of "On The Air" supported
 weight: 10
 ---

 PoLo is currently supports the following "On The Air" types of operations.
 More will be added over time and if you have a request please ask on the Discord Server

 ### POTA - Parks On The Air
 <a href=https://parksontheair.com/  target='_blank'></a>

 ### SOTA - Summits On The Air